 Barszcz and Uszka: A Merry Pair

-This rich beetroot soup (Barszcz) accompanied mushroom-filled dumplings (Uszka) is like the carol singers of Polish dishes.
+This rich beetroot soup (Barszcz) accompanied by mushroom-filled dumplings (Uszka) is like the carol singers of Polish dishes.
 Barszcz warms your soul, while the Uszka provides that bite-sized delight.

 Bigos: The Legacy Stew